 where $G(y) := \int_0^y g(s) \dd s$ for all~$y\in[0,\delta]$.
 The above model is the one for which we find an approximation, and on which we solve the inverse problem.
 Specifically, we do these by studying the behaviour of $n^{(N)}$ and $n_{\partial}^{(N)}$ when $N \rightarrow \infty$.

 We conclude this section by giving the following result, which deals with the uniqueness of a solution to the equation verified by $n^{(N)}$ in~\eqref{eq:scaled_model}, where $N>0$.
-Its proof relies on a classical fixed point argument, and is provided here~\cite[Section~$3.$A$.1$]{olaye_thesis_2025}. \begin{prop}[Well-posedness of~\eqref{eq:scaled_model}] There exists a unique non-negative solution in~$C\left(\mathbb{R}_+;\,L^1\left(\mathbb{R}_+\right)\right)$ to
+Its proof relies on a classical fixed point argument, and is provided in~\cite[Section~$3.$A$.1$]{olaye_thesis_2025}. \begin{prop}[Well-posedness of~\eqref{eq:scaled_model}] For all $N > 0$, there exists a unique non-negative solution in~$C\left(\mathbb{R}_+;\,L^1\left(\mathbb{R}_+\right)\right)$ to

 \end{prop} \begin{rem} The uniqueness of a solution to the full system given in~\eqref{eq:scaled_model} is a question that remains open actually.
-The reason is that we are not able to prove that the second line of~\eqref{eq:scaled_model} has a unique solution in $L^\infty\left(\mathbb{R}_+\right)$ or $L^1\left(\mathbb{R}_+\right)$. \todoJules{Phrase sur non-injectivité ou pas ?} \end{rem} \begin{rem} In view of \cite[Proposition~A.$1$]{olaye_transport_2025}~and~\cite[Remark~$2.1$]{olaye_transport_2025}, $n^{(N)}$ and $n_{\partial}^{(N)}$ are non-negative for all $N>0$, and verify for all $t\geq0$
+The reason is that we are not able to prove that the second line of~\eqref{eq:scaled_model} has a unique solution in $L^\infty\left(\mathbb{R}_+\right)$ or $L^1\left(\mathbb{R}_+\right)$. \todoJules{Phrase sur non-injectivité ou pas ?} \end{rem} \begin{rem} In view of \cite[Proposition~A.$1$]{olaye_transport_2026}~and~\cite[Remark~$2.1$]{olaye_transport_2026}, $n^{(N)}$ and $n_{\partial}^{(N)}$ are non-negative for all $N>0$, and verify for all $t\geq0$

 \end{rem}